redcanaryco/surveyor/documentation.md

 - `--iocsource`: Source of the IOCs specified in --iocfile.
 - `--sigmarule`: Sigma rule file to process (must be in YAML format).
 - `--sigmadir`: Directory containing multiple sigma rule files.
 - `--edr`: Specify the EDR to be queried.
 Choices: ['cbc', 'cbr', 'cortex', 'dfe', 's1'].
+(Required- flag is not required, just type in the edr platform like such `s1`)
+-  `--creds`: Absolute path to the credential file.
 (Required)

 Optional Output Arguments:
-- `--creds`: Absolute path to the credential file.
 - `--output or -o`: Specify the output file for the survey results.
 The default is to create survey.csv in the current directory.
 - `--no-file`: Write results to STDOUT instead of the output CSV.
 - `--no-progress`: Suppress the progress bar.